-There are a number of key criteria which are relevant when choosing a school ( not in any particular order) and they can include
+There are a number of key criteria that are relevant when choosing a school ( not in any particular order) and they can include

-This list is by no means exhaustive but are some of most common criteria.
+This list is by no means exhaustive but are some of the most common criteria.

 A number of parents often only have eyes for one school.
 I strongly recommend that you investigate a number of schools, even if it is only for comparative purposes and it can save some heartbreak if you have more than one option.
 I have seen many distraught parents who had banked on getting into a particular school only to be disappointed when it falls through.
 Listening to others that have their children at the school can be useful but it is very important to judge whether their child is similar to yours, as what works for them might not be suitable for you.

-All parents want to do what is best for their children and this decision can have a long term impact on them, so it vital to make as informed a decision as possible.
+All parents want to do what is best for their children and this decision can have a long term impact on them, so it is vital to make as informed a decision as possible.
 With so much marketing material and people so willing to share their experiences, it can at times become overwhelming.
-Ensure you do as thorough a matching process as possible, understand your childrens needs and try to remember one size doesnt fit all..
-It is not about what is a good school but rather what is good fit.
+Ensure you do as thorough a matching process as possible, understand your children’s needs and try to remember one size doesn’t fit all.
+It is not about what is a good school but rather what is a good fit.